Robust Representation Learning with Self-Distillation for Domain Generalization: Experiments and Results

-\textbf{Implementation}: We segment the data from each training domain into training and validation sets, where 80\% is used for training and 20\% is used for validation.
+We segment the data from each training domain into training and validation sets, where 80\% is used for training and 20\% is used for validation.
 The validation data from each training domain are combined to create a unified validation set.
 The model that attains the highest accuracy on this validation set is subsequently evaluated on the target domain (test set) to report its classification accuracy.
-We compare the performance of two variants of Vision Transformer (ViT) models, DeiT \cite{touvron2021training} and CvT\cite{wu2021cvt}.
-These models were selected to provide a fair comparison with the work presented in \cite{Sultana_2022_ACCV}.
+We compare the performance of two variants of Vision Transformer (ViT) models, DeiT \cite{touvron2021training}, and CvT \cite{wu2021cvt}.
+DeiT is a data-efficient transformer that employs knowledge distillation with a dedicated token achieving ViT-level accuracy on ImageNet using only ImageNet data.
+CvT integrates convolutions into the ViT architecture.
+We use DeiT-Small and CvT-21 in our experiments to provide a fair comparison with the work presented in \cite{Sultana_2022_ACCV}.
 We utilized the AdamW \cite{loshchilov2018fixing} optimizer and adopted the default hyperparameters proposed by \cite{gulrajani2020search} that include a batch size of 32 and a learning rate of 5e-05.
 We run our experiments three times for each test domain, using different random seeds.
 This allows us to obtain an average performance and also to observe any variations in the results.

-In contrast to the approach used in \cite{Sultana_2022_ACCV}, where the values of $\lambda$ and $T_1$ were determined through a grid search within specific ranges using the validation set, we maintain fixed values of $\lambda = 0.2$ and $T_1 = 5$.
+In contrast to the approach used in \cite{Sultana_2022_ACCV}, where the values of $\lambda$ and $T_1$ vary for different domains and datasets, we maintain fixed values of $\lambda = 0.2$ and $T_1 = 5$.
 We also keep $\gamma = 1$ and $T_2 = 1$ constant throughout our experiments.
-In addition to reducing computational cost, not performing a grid search for $\lambda$ and $T_1$ allows for more efficient and consistent model selection, as it eliminates the potential for overfitting due to hyperparameter tuning.
-It also enables a more direct comparison of the performance of the models being evaluated, as the results are not influenced by the specific choice of hyperparameters.
-Moreover, it makes the results of the experiments more reproducible, as the same fixed values of $\lambda$ and $T_1$, as well as $\gamma$ and $T_2$ are used across all runs.
+By adopting fixed hyperparameters for our approach, we ensure a fair comparison of the model's performance across different datasets and domains.
+This uniformity eliminates any bias that might arise from varying hyperparameter settings and provides a consistent basis for evaluating the models.
+Furthermore, the use of fixed values for $\lambda$, $T_1$, $\gamma$, and $T_2$ facilitates a more straightforward and direct comparison, as the results are not influenced by hyperparameter tuning.